n0imaginati0n/systemd-aladdin-hasp/README.md

 systemd service units for SafeNet Sentinel and Aladdin HASP keys drivers

-This project about replacement of the old-styled init.d scripts to the systemd service units with similar functionality.
-Tu se you need to install haspd package first. then you can remove or copy in the safe place init.d scripts:
+Replacement of the old-styled init.d scripts to the systemd service units with a similar functionality.
+You need to install haspd package first.
+Then you can remove or copy in the safe place init.d scripts:

  - /etc/init.d/haspd
  - /etc/init.d/haspd.outformat